laravel-frontend-presets/stimulus/README.md

-# Laravel 5.5+ Frontend preset for Stimulus
+# Laravel 5.5+ frontend preset for Stimulus

 This package makes it easy to use [Stimulus](https://stimulusjs.org/), a modest JavaScript framework for the HTML you already have, with Laravel 5.5+.